 - The fourth is a co-edited collection planned with Elio Brancaforte, Jane Newman, and Ann Marie Rasmussen, and in cooperation with the Society for German Renaissance and Baroque Literature (SGRABL).
 It is entitled Corpora: Textual and Sexual Bodies in Pre-Modern German Literature and Culture and shall feature essays selected from SGRABL panels sponsored at the SCSC 2013, MLA 2014, and RSA 2014.

 Other recent publications include “World Literature and the Eighteenth-Century Novel: Amsterdam, Leipzig, 1701,” in Seminar: A Journal of Germanic Studies (May 2013); "Globalization and the Work of Fashion" in the Journal for Early Modern Cultural Studies; four articles on eighteenth-century German American colonials and their Atlantic world; articles on the emergence of consumer culture in Europe, the invention of fashion, German coffee consumption, and poet Andreas Gryphius.

 Recent courses and seminars include graduate seminars on "Early Modern Utopian Writing," "Early Modern Cultural Translation," "Theory and Practice of the Novel," "Foreign Exchanges, Germany and the East," "Writing Amerika," and "Baroque Models of Authority."
 For first-year graduate students, she also regularly teaches the proseminar "German Literature to the Eighteenth Century."

-She is an ardent proponent of Humanities education for all, and in the spring she teaches Sustainability and Utopianism, a seminar that considers what art and literature can do to combat climate change.
+She is an ardent proponent of Humanities education for all and teaches Sustainability and Utopianism, a seminar that considers what art and literature can do to combat climate change.
 Wiggin's interview about the course, "Leading the Green," appeared this summer in the Penn Sustainability Review.
 This innovative course is cross-listed with Environmental Studies; Science, Society, and Technology; English; and Comparative Literature.
 In fall 2013, she joined Penn's Environmental Sustainability Advisory Committee on Academics and SAS's strategic planning committee on Energy, the Environment, and Sustainability.
 In conjunction with the Penn Humanities Forum topic, "Color," and with topic director Chi-ming Yang, Wiggin is organizing a green symposium, "Hope, Public Art, and Community,” for February 2015.

 For German majors she regularly directs senior thesis projects and has taught seminars on German Orientalisms, Present Pasts, and "Censored!."
 She also directs the undergraduate German majors' thesis writing seminar.